 Skiing is an incredibly popular winter sport enjoyed by people of all ages and abilities in many European countries.
 And although we are not blessed with snow-capped mountains and powdered pistes in Ireland, trips to one of the many ski resorts across Europe have become increasingly popular with Irish tourists in recent years.
+If you’re’ having difficulty choosing a destination for your skiing or snowboarding holiday you can read up on the best ski resorts in Europe.

 Whether you purchase or rent your equipment, an essential part of ski safety is that you have your bindings set correctly.
 A binding is the device which attaches your ski boot to your ski and they have a built in safety mechanism to prevent injury which releases the ski if you fall or have an accident.